hyperledger/fabric/docs/source/dev-setup/devenv.rst

 Install the Prerequisites
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-For macOS, we recommend using `Homebrew <https://brew.sh>`__ to manage the development prereqs.
+For macOS, `Homebrew <https://brew.sh>`__ can be used to manage the development prereqs (assuming that you would like to install the latest versions).
 The Xcode command line tools will be installed as part of the Homebrew installation.

 Once Homebrew is ready, installing the necessary prerequisites is very easy: